locatable/splittable-docs/terms-and-conditions.md

 - Signing up for a Utility Service on the App does not prevent you from switching to another Service Provider at any time, however, if you do so you may become ineligible for some or all services available under the App; and
 - When you sign-up for a Utility Service you must provide us with the full postal address of your property and the total number of occupants and bedrooms in your property.
 We will provide you with a projection of your predicted costs for the Utility Service based on the Utility Service tariff and the estimated annual consumption rate issued by Ofgem for properties of your size.
 The Service Provider will then provide you with the relevant Tariff Information Label and Tariff Comparison Rate in due course.

 ### Payment for Utility Services

 Payment for the Utility Service is managed through the App, using our payment provider MangoPay.

 Charges for the Utility Service shall be split equally between the House members, unless otherwise agreed.
 Each House member will receive an individual invoice for the Utility Service on the first business day of the Billing Cycle (each an **Invoice**).
 A "business day" is a day other than Saturday or Sunday or a public holiday in England.
-Invoice will be emailed to the email address you provide during sign up.
+The Invoice is viewable in the app.
 Each Invoice will contain details of the date that payment is due (**Due Date**).

+Each Invoice will contain details of the date that payment is due (**Due Date**).
 If there are sufficient funds in each House member's wallet, the Invoices for the Utility Service shall be automatically settled on the Due Date.

 #### Joint and Several Liability

 The House members are jointly and severally liable for Utility Service debts of the House.
-That means that in the event that a House member(s)'s wallet contains insufficient funds to pay for the Utility Service on a Due Date, the other House members shall be equally liable to pay the difference.
-For example: a Utility Service bill is £18;
+That means that in the event that a House member(s)'s bank account contains insufficient funds to pay for the Utility Service on a Due Date, or the payment charge fails for any other reason (such as rejection by the bank), the other House members shall be equally liable to pay the outstanding amount.
+For example:
+a Utility Service bill is £18;

 - there are three House members, so the bill comes to £6 each;